priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 ####Step 5: Handling Push Notification

-Add MobiComPushReceiver in your GcmBroadcastReceiver's onReceive method.
+Add MobiComPushReceiver in your GcmListenerService onMessageReceived method.

 ```
-if(MobiComPushReceiver.isMobiComPushNotification(intent)) {
+if(MobiComPushReceiver.isMobiComPushNotification(data)) {
-        MobiComPushReceiver.processMessageAsync(context, intent);
+        MobiComPushReceiver.processMessageAsync(this, data);
         return;
 }
 ```